The Grizzly

 Merchandise

-Grizzly hoodies, bobble hats and snoods will be available in the Race HQ (The Gateway Theatre) during the Grizzly weekend.
-CASH ONLY PLEASE
+Grizzly hoodies, bobble hats and snoods will be available in the Race HQ (The Seaton Masonic Centre, Queens Street, Seaton, EX12 2RB) during the Grizzly weekend.
+Cash and cards can now be used.

 Sponsors